 GILROY UNIFIED SCHOOL DISTRICT NOTICE

-GILROY UNIFIED SCHOOL DISTRICT invites licensed contractors to submit the name of their firm for inclusion on the Gilroy Unified School District list of qualified bidders for the year 2019.
+GILROY UNIFIED SCHOOL DISTRICT invites licensed contractors to submit the name of their firm for inclusion on the Gilroy Unified School District list of qualified bidders for the year 2020.
 This list will be used to procure service, on an informal bid basis, valued at less than $175,000.
-Registration forms are available at the links on this page.

 Contractors must provide the name and address to which a Notice to Contractors or proposals should be mailed, a phone number at which the contractor may be reached, their business fax number, the type of work in which the contractor is interested and currently licensed to perform (earthwork, pipelines, electrical, painting, general building, etc.) together with the class of contractor’s license(s) held and contractor license number(s), DIR registration number, proof of general liability insurance and maximum project bonding capacity.